What is Vaping?

 While nicotine in cigarettes is addictive, most of the harm from smoking comes from the thousands of other chemicals in tobacco smoke, many of which are toxic.

-Nicotine replacement therapy (NRT) has been widely used for many years to help people stop smoking and is a safe treatment that you are unlikely to become addicted to.
+Nicotine replacement therapy (NRT) has been widely used for many years to help people stop smoking and is a much safer treatment that you are unlikely to become addicted to.

 How to choose and use a vape